07846 989439

 • Inability to function on a daily basis

-• Self destructive behaviours e.g. tendency to misuse alcohol, food or drugs as a coping mechanism
+• Self destructive behaviors e.g. tendency to misuse alcohol, food or drugs as a coping mechanism

 • Desire to hide away from people and to be left alone